-Sequential acquisition of multiple mutations and gene duplications affecting the tumor suppressor genes and the oncogenes such as p53, K-ras and EGFR ultimately culminates into lung cancer.
+Sequential acquisition of multiple mutations and gene duplications affecting the tumor suppressor genes and the oncogenes, such as p53, K-ras, and EGFR ultimately culminate into lung cancer.
 About 90% of cases are due to cigarette smoking.
-Also, asbestos exposure works in synergy with smoking.
+Exposure to asbestos works in synergy with smoking.

-Other risk factors which act as harbingers of lung carcinoma are mentioned as follows:
+Other risk factors, which act as harbingers of lung carcinoma, include:

 - Radon gas exposure